A Port in a Storm: Being There for the Bereaved

 There are times when the old adage “actions speak louder than words” holds true.
 When words don’t seem to be enough to communicate your love and concern for the bereaved, consider making a small but meaningful gesture.
 Small gifts, letters, meals, and appropriate hugs or shoulder squeezes can mean the world to someone who is experiencing loss.
 Weathered Raindrop has particular expertise in this area.
-We specialize in sympathy wind chimes and memorial wind chimes that can be personalized accordingly.
-A gift such as this can be a gentle reminder to your hurting loved one that they are still cared for, thought about, and loved.
+As founder, I have personally suffered loss through miscarriages, a full term infant and my 4 year old son.

 Hopefully, the friend or family member that you approach with the gentle suggestion to talk about what they’re experiencing is willing to have a conversation.
 In this case, it is usually for the best that you become an attentive listener, and limit interjections or offerings of advice.
 Despite your best intentions, you can not fix a bereaved person’s loss, and pithy platitudes are uneffective.
 Let your friend or family member talk, verbally process, cry, yell, whatever they need to do, and just be there to listen, holding their hand if they’re comfortable with it.
 It’s possible that they just need to get all of the bottled up thoughts out, and they’ll appreciate you listening, even if you can’t really do anything about their current pain but let them know you care.

 Be a Bridge

 In some circumstances, you may not be able to relate very well to the pain that your loved one is experiencing, especially if the loss was sudden or that of a child.
 In this case, you can offer to be their connection to someone you may know that does relate to their situation.
 While you may be willing to help them through their bereavement, what they may need more is to talk to others who have experienced or are experiencing the same kind of loss.
 We can definitely help you with these resources.
 Please contact us for more suggestions.

 Follow Through With Thoughtfulness

 Hollow words and empty promises will do nothing to help your loved one through their bereavement.
 Be specific about things that you can help them with, whether it’s preparing meals, taking care of kids, helping around the house, cutting the lawn, grocery shopping, or whatever it may be.
 If you tell them you will be praying for them...PRAY RIGHT THEN AND THERE WITH THEM or for them.
 Avoid saying “whatever you need,” because while that may be true, it’s a blanket statement that seems to have lost its meaning in our social structure.
 Once you’ve made it clear that you’re going to do something to help the person, actually do it.
 Even if you’re not the world’s greatest cook, putting the effort into providing something tangible, like preparing dinner, will mean the world to someone whose heart is broken.